Atomic Dog: Copyright lawsuit

 "Atomic Dog" was the subject of Bridgeport Music, Inc. v.
 UMG, Inc., et al. (Case No. 07-5596, 6th Cir.
-2009), a lawsuit filed in 2007 by the holders of the composition rights to "Atomic Dog" against the producers of "D.O.G. in Me," a song recorded by the R&B and hip-hop group Public Announcement and included on their 1998 album, All Work, No Play.
+2009), a lawsuit filed in 2007 by Bridgeport Music, the holders of the composition rights to "Atomic Dog" against Universal Music Group and the producers of "D.O.G. in Me", a song recorded by the R&B and hip-hop group Public Announcement and included on their 1998 album, All Work, No Play.
 In its complaint, Bridgeport claimed that "D.O.G. in Me" infringed its copyright by repeating the phrase, "Bow wow wow, yippie yo, yippie yea" and the sound of rhythmic panting throughout the song, and by repeating the word "dog" in a low tone of voice at regular intervals as a form of musical punctuation.
 A jury found that the defendants had willfully infringed Bridgeport's rights and awarded statutory damages of $88,980.
-In a November 2009 decision affirming the lower court ruling, Circuit Judge Martha Craig Daughtry of the U.S. Court of Appeals for the Sixth Circuit described the circumstances surrounding the creation of "Atomic Dog":
+In a November 2009 decision affirming the lower court ruling, Circuit Judge Martha Craig Daughtrey of the U.S. Court of Appeals for the Sixth Circuit described the circumstances surrounding the creation of "Atomic Dog":